 During your time as a volunteer, you will make contributions both on-campus and at events in the community.
 We believe learning is two-way; you will learn from us and we will learn from you as knowledge and skills are shared amongst our diverse team.

-As a volunteer you will help to support our events, host tables at SFU and other events such as our annual Community Summit.
+As a volunteer you will help to support our events and activities, such as our annual Community Summit.
 You will learn valuable tools such as communications, facilitation, note taking, event planning and promotion, as well as data management and interpersonal strategies.
 Best of all, you'll get credit on your SFU Co-Curricular Record!

 Whether you are a natural born ‘people person’ who loves to interact or someone who would rather support from behind the scenes, your contribution will be valued.

 Want to get involved?
 All are welcome.
 Community members without a connection to SFU are welcome to apply!

 If you're interested in volunteering, please contact Seth Erais, Program Manager at firstname.lastname@example.org.

 Get the latest volunteer, job, and professional development opportunities delivered right to your inbox.

 Meet our volunteers

 "I first came across SFU Public Square as they had nifty and interesting community events that I had attended.
 Then, one day, I decided to throw my name into their e-mail newsletter list and applied for a volunteer position at an event.
 I enjoyed my experience and interaction with the staff members and community whilst volunteering and continued ever since.
 What makes SFU Public Square such a dandy place to be?
 It is a space in which you can build social capital, advance your interpersonal and administrative skills, and optimize your university experience.
 It is a symbiotic combination of a convivial and professional environment.
 Staff are accommodating and supportive of their volunteers as well as provide informative instructions for daily duties.
 It has been overall a splendid experience with SFU Public Square."

 KAREN DAR WOON